Vonaclast/JavaLearning/README.md

-Everyone can upload as many solutions as desired in the main repository, as long as they are in the following format:
+Everyone can upload as many solutions as desired in the main repository.
+Add future versions of your code as a comment in your original submission.

-      E.G.: 001_01 v1.0;
+      E.G.: 001_01;
-            001_01_v1.1;
+            001_02;

             and so forth.